jasonhancock/amproxy/README.md

 Instead, I run Carbon bound to 127.0.0.1:2003 and run amproxy on port 2005 exposed to the internet.
 The client devices are each given a public/private key pair that can be used to generate signed messages.
-These signed messages are sent to amproxy which authenticates the message by validating the signature, then forwarding on the relevant information to Carbon.
+These signed messages are sent to amproxy which authenticates the message by validating the signature and whether or not the specified metric is authorized for the given key pair, and if so, forwards the metric on to Carbon.

 ## Configuration